anubhutivyas/RL/docs/about/index.md

 NeMo RL offers several key advantages for reinforcement learning with language models:

-- **Scalability**: Built on Ray for distributed computing, enabling training across hundreds of GPUs
+- **Scalability**: Built on Ray for distributed computing, enabling training across multiple nodes and GPUs
 - **Flexibility**: Support for multiple model backends and RL algorithms
 - **Production Ready**: Comprehensive tooling for deployment and monitoring
 - **Research Friendly**: Easy experimentation with different algorithms and environments